rstacruz/nwatch/Readme.md

       -i, --interval <n>  polling interval (in milliseconds) [1000] -v, --verbose       show when a command will be ran

+## Alternatives

+  * [visionmedia/watch] - works exactly the same, except it's a C program.
+  * [watch-js] - has more features geared towards web development like LiveReload.

 ## Acknowledgements

 © 2013, Rico Sta.
 Cruz.
 Released under the [MIT License].